Carrying on with the 1790s storyline.

 Back in 1790, Barnabas returns to his old home at sunrise and takes shelter before the light of day destroys him.
 I note that he doesn’t actually need a coffin for protection, but goes down into the cellar where he huddles on a pile of grain sacks and throws his cloak over his head.

 Abigail has been keeping Trask supplied with information about the goings-on at Collinwood, so the Witchfinder shows up to ask Joshua about the attacks on Millicent and Barnabas.
-A trollop was attacked in the streets of Collinsport overnight, and witnesses saw a man, not an animal, fleeing the scene.
+A trollop was attacked in the streets of Collinsport overnight; witnesses saw a man, not an animal, fleeing the scene.
 Both Abigail and Trask are happy to attribute this bloodthirsty demon to Vicky’s witchcraft.
 (Abigail does know about Angelique, as does the rest of the household, but her idea is that one witch is dead and the other still alive and active.)

-The next night, Barnabas heads over to Collinwood to stand below the window of Josette’s new room and perv on her the way he will perv on Vicky 200 years in the future.
+The next night, Barnabas heads over to Collinwood to stand below the window of Josette’s new bedroom and perv on her the way he will perv on Vicky 200 years in the future.
 After Josette goes to bed, he goes up to her, intending to bite–but Millicent intervenes.
 “Take me!” she demands, and he does.